by Ric Pierson, LPC, LADC, Executive Director

 Each year, many of us make our New Years’ Resolutions to lose weight, exercise more, quit something-smoking, alcohol, drugs, gambling, shopping so much, etc., etc. Unfortunately, these resolutions usually last about 6 weeks and we find ourselves right back in the same old routines.
 Change is not easy for us humans, and we resist doing things differently.
 Does, “We’ve always done it that way” sound familiar?

-In Jonathon’s sermon on December 30th, he reminded us that Jesus didn’t say he would make “all new things,” but rather, Jesus said he would make “all things new.”
+Jesus didn’t say he would make “all new things,” but rather, Jesus said he would make “all things new.”

 The New Year is often a time when we set new goals and try new things to “re-make” ourselves.
 People in recovery make this commitment every day and sometimes several times a day.
 Alcoholics Anonymous has several sayings around this theme: “Nothing changes if nothing changes!”
 Insanity is defined as, “Doing the same thing over and over and expecting different results.
 If we keep doing what we’ve been doing, we’re going to keep getting what we’ve been getting.”